Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Extension to non-product distributions

-for all $Q \ll P$. \end{theorem} Let us examine some implications: \begin{enumerate} \item Let $\cX = [0,1]$.
-Then Theorem~\ref{thm:Samson} implies that any probability measure $P$ on the unit cube $\cX^n = [0,1]^n$ satisfies the following Euclidean log-Sobolev inequality: for any smooth convex function $f \colon [0,1]^n \to \reals$,
+In the following, we examine some implications of Theorem~\ref{thm:Samson}. \begin{enumerate} \item Let $\cX = [0,1]$.
+Theorem~\ref{thm:Samson} implies that every probability measure $P$ on the unit cube $\cX^n = [0,1]^n$ satisfies the following Euclidean log-Sobolev inequality: for an arbitrary smooth convex function $f \colon [0,1]^n \to \reals$,